Counselling & Therapy

 How is a Registered Clinical Counsellor different than a Registered Psychologist or Psychiatrist?

 A Registered Clinical Counsellor generally refers to someone with Master’s degree in Counselling or a related field.
-This professional has training in providing therapy, however they do not assess or diagnose clients.
+Also, this professional has training in providing therapy, however, they do not assess or diagnose clients.
 A Registered Psychologist is a professional with training in both assessment and therapy.

 Registered Psychologists can diagnose clients with a mental health disorder.